 Flipping the Script: Effortless Scheduling in Asana

-It’s 9:00am, Monday morning.
+It’s first thing Monday morning.

-After reaching out to Gina with a few available times, he moves the scheduling task to “First Contact Made.”
-He sets the due date for three days out and moves on to his other responsibilities.
+After reaching out to Gina with a few available times, they move the scheduling task through your shared workflow to “First Contact Made.”
+They set the due date three days out and move on to their other responsibilities.
 The whole process takes about 5 minutes.

 Thursday morning rolls around, and Asana alerts your EA that Gina’s scheduling task needs an update.
 They realize Gina hasn’t responded to their initial outreach.
 After drafting a quick follow-up email, your EA moves the scheduling task from “First Contact Made” to “EM Follow-Up #1,” sets the due day for another three days out, and moves on with their day.